Incidence geometries with trialities coming from maps with Wilson trialities: Introduction

 \section{Introduction}

 In seven dimensional projective space, the quadric $Q$ defined by the equation $x_0x_7+x_1x_6+x_2x_5+x_3x_4=0$ features a property called triality.
 The triality resembles the duality of projective space in that it permutes geometric objects of distinct types while preserving the geometric incidence structure.
-Duality of projective space ${\rm PG}(n,\mathbb{F})$ turns the Hasse diagram of the projective subspaces upside-down; in two dimensions it sends points to lines and lines to points{;} in three dimensions it sends points to planes and planes to points, while it is fixing the lines.
+Duality of projective space ${\rm PG}(n,\mathbb{F})$ turns the Hasse diagram of the projective subspaces upside-down; in two dimensions it sends points to lines and lines to points; in three dimensions it sends points to planes and planes to points, while it is fixing the lines.

 For an incidence geometry to have a non-trivial triality it must have at least three types of geometric objects.
-The triality of the quadric $Q$ acts on the incidence geometry of four types: the points, the lines and the two types of maximal projective subspaces contained within the quadric.
-The maximal projective subspaces are three-spaces, and they divide in two equivalence classes so that two three-spaces are of the same type if and only if they intersect in a projective subspace of odd dimension.
+The triality of the quadric $Q$ acts on an incidence geometry of four types: the points, the lines and the two types of maximal projective subspaces contained within the quadric.
+The maximal projective subspaces are three-spaces, and they divide in two equivalence classes $A$ and $B$ so that two three-spaces are of the same type if and only if they intersect in a projective subspace of odd dimension.
+The triality sends the points of $Q$ to subspaces of type $A$, subspaces of type $A$ to subspaces of type $B$, and subspaces of type $B$ to points on $Q$, while the lines are sent to lines.

 The first known description of this triality is due to Study (see~\cite[Page 435]{Porteous}, see also~\cite{Study1} and~\cite{Study2}\footnote{ See \url{http://neo-classical-physics.info/uploads/3/4/3/6/34363841/study-analytical_kinematics.pdf} for an english translation of~\cite{Study2}.}).
 In the beginning of the 20th century he used the quadric $Q$ to parametrize the motions of three-space.
 Cartan was the first to use the term triality in~\cite{Cartan}, defining the phenomenon in the context of Lie groups.
 Later, Freudenthal further explored triality in the context of Lie algebras \cite{Freudenthal}.